Introduction to mindfulness for persistent pain

 It is also important to be clear that mindfulness is not a cure for pain and does not remove uncomfortable situations from our lives, but helps us relate to them in a different way.

 Mindfulness is not relaxation.
-Some people can find mindfulness calming and feel more settled but this is a helpful by-product rather than its aim of it.
+Some people can find mindfulness calming and feel more settled but this is a helpful by-product rather than the aim of it.

-Mindfulness meditation has been used for thousands of years within the Buddhist tradition.
-The benefits of meditation practice for health and wellbeing have been researched, and now a non-religious version of the mindfulness approach is widely offered by the NHS as part of effective healthcare.
+Mindfulness meditation has been used for thousands of years in different places and cultures.
+The benefits of meditation practice for health and wellbeing have been researched, and non-religious versions of the mindfulness approach is widely offered by the NHS as part of wellbeing.

 Gloucestershire and Herefordshire NHS Mindfulness Course

-The course involves attending 8 weekly online sessions on Zoom (so requires a laptop/tablet/phone to participate), in a group setting and daily meditation practice at home.
+The course involves attending 8 weekly online sessions (so requires a laptop/tablet/phone to participate), in a group setting and daily meditation practices to do at home.
 Each session is pre-planned.
 Probably the most important part of the course is doing some home practice each day which will take around 20 minutes, so it is worth thinking about whether you will have the time and motivation to do this before enrolling on the course.

 The course is based on the Breathworks ‘Mindfulness for Health’ book by Burch and Penman which is available from most book retailers or via County Council libraries.